transloadit/node-sdk/README.md

 For more fully working examples take a look at [`examples/`](examples/).

+For more example use cases and information about the available robots and their parameters, check out the [Transloadit website](https://transloadit.com/).

 ## API

 These are the public methods on the `TransloaditClient` object and their descriptions.
+The methods are based on the [Transloadit API](https://transloadit.com/docs/api/).

 ### Main